 English to Chinese Translation Services to Facilitate Enforcement of U.S. Judgments in China

-Legal translation services play an important role in litigation and the enforcement of judgments from foreign countries, as well as in the enforcement of the U.S. judgments abroad.
+Professional Chinese translation services by English to Mandarin Chinese legal translators play an important role in litigation and the enforcement of judgments from China, as well as in the enforcement of the U.S. judgments in China.
 We’ve blogged before about the difficulty in getting Chinese courts to enforce judgments entered by courts in the United States.
 On June 30th 2017, a Chinese Court recognized and enforced a United States money judgment in what appears to be the first time in history.
 This was an unprecedented action that has generated a significant amount of excitement in the Chinese and American legal spheres.
 The case, Liu Li v.
 Tao Li and Tong Wu, decided by the Intermediate People’s Court of Wuhan City, is discussed below.

 In Liu, a commercial dispute arose between a Chinese citizen (the plaintiff) and two Chinese citizen defendants (the defendants), in 2013 after the plaintiff paid $125,000 for shares in a California company pursuant to a Shares Transfer Agreement.
 Thereafter, the defendants disappeared and the plaintiff received nothing in return.
 The plaintiff contacted the local police but was unable to recoup the money.
 The plaintiff then sued the defendants for fraud in the Los Angeles Superior Court.
 The Defendants ignored the summons and complaint, and, in 2014, the court granted a default judgment against the defendants and in the plaintiff’s favor for the full amount.
 The court entered an order requiring the defendants to return the $125,000 payment to plaintiff along with pre-judgment interest and court fees for a total judgment of $147,492.